 The remote endpoint upon receiving the CLUEControlCapability then decides whether to support CLUE in its capabilities announcement.

-H.245 CLUE control capability

-{Editor’s note: this clause is to define a method/elements for carrying an indication to initiate CLUE messages.}

-CLUE Messaging

-This clause describes the methods for the carriage of CLUE messages within a H.323 system.

-{Editor’s note: The two options below are included below for further study and contribution.}

-SCTP Transport
+SCTP Transport of CLUE Messaging

 During capability exchange, an H.323 endpoint may receive a TerminalCapabilitySet message with SCTP usage and parameters from the peer.
 In order to use CLUE over SCTP the choice of a SCTP association over DTLS connection on a UDP or TCP transport shall be negotiated (via TerminalCapabilitySet messaging) prior to the establishment of a data channel.

 As per [IETF CLUE DC] the CLUE protocol is transported in a data channel of an SCTP association over a DTLS connection on UDP or TCP.
 Although both UDP and TCP transports may be used, UDP is preferred.
 An RTCWEB data channel [IETF RTCWEB DC] is used to carry CLUE data.
 According to [IETF CLUE DC] the endpoint shall use an out-of-band method for establishing the CLUE data channel.